 Food.
 We all eat it, love it, and perhaps even follow a food account or two on social media.
-After these past months of working from home and eating at home, we need to shift our focus to promote healthy eating styles going into the new year.
+Since working from home (read eating from home) is here to stay, we need to shift our focus to promote a healthier eating style.

 While we all love to indulge in the yumminess of food, there’s also the desire to live a fit and healthy lifestyle.
-Here are 5 food rules to follow going into the new year:
+Here are five food rules to follow for better health.

 1. Eat Real Food

 It’s just that simple: eat real food.
 Avoid processed or canned food when possible.
 Canned foods have preservatives that leave negative lasting effects.

 How do you know if it’s real food?
 When ordering food or buying produce, ask yourself the following: